 John J. Gannon, Jr., President & CEO

-Dr. John J. Gannon, Jr. is Managing Director at CeraNova and has overall responsibility for the Company’s operations and business development.
+Dr. John J. Gannon, Jr. is President & CEO at CeraNova and has overall responsibility for the Company’s operations, business development, and strategic planning.
 He has over 20 years’ experience in research, product development, testing, and manufacturing of advanced materials, precision components, and engineered systems.
 Dr. Gannon has an extensive background in project management and process improvement, with training in project leadership, six sigma practices, and ISO standards implementation.
 He is a certified Project Management Professional.
 Prior employment includes Senior Technical Manager at American Superconductor and Senior Engineer/Program Manager at Foster-Miller, Inc., where he led a number of successful government and defense contractor projects.
-Dr. Gannon holds a B.S. in Electrical Engineering from Northeastern University, an M.S. in Engineering Physics from the University of Virginia, and a Ph.D. in Materials Science and Engineering from Ohio State.
+Dr. Gannon holds a B.S. in Electrical Engineering from Northeastern University, an M.S. in Engineering Physics from the University of Virginia, and a Ph.D. in Materials Science and Engineering from Ohio State University.

 Marina R. Pascucci, Director of Government Programs & Contracting